CowLover0987/Pocket-Frog/Pocket frog vs/Pocket frog vs/Pocket Frog Development Commentary.md

 14. Did you encounter any bugs?

-15. If yes, please scan QR code to go to my Bug survey
+15. If yes, here is the link to the bug report:...

 16. Was there anything that stood out?